rosettatype/hyperglot/README.md

 - `decomposed` all combinations of a base character with mark characters are represented as a codepoint for the base character and individual codepoints for the combining mark characters.
 3. Specified `validity` level is used to filter out language entries according to a user’s preference.
 4. If requested, `base` and `auxiliary` lists of codepoints are combined to achieve more strict criteria.
+5. Orthographies with `deprecated` or `secondary` status are ignored.
-5. If a the list of code points in the font includes all code points from the list of codepoints for an orthography of given language, the font is considered to support this language orthography.
+6. If a the list of code points in the font includes all code points from the list of codepoints for an orthography of given language, the font is considered to support this language orthography.
 In listings these may be grouped by scripts.